Crisis Intervention Management Exerpt

 Do you remember what “The quicker picker upper” is from?
 Sure, you do!
 Those paper towels, right?
 Bounty, I think.

 It’s a part of what we talked about earlier.
 It’s part of being at one hundred and ten percent.
 It’s part of being at your best.
 If you see something wrong, if you see somebody not picking up the slack, or not doing their part of the job, it doesn’t mean that I’m going to sit back and go, “Oh, well, they didn’t do it, so why should I?”
 No. Instead, I’m going to take the initiative.
 I’m going to complete that task.
 If it’s something of a negative nature, I can address it with the appropriate parties later, if necessary.
-Get the skills you need to handle any crisis and De-Escalate the situation safely with our cpi de escalation training.
+Get the skills you need at our cpi de escalation training page to handle any crisis and De-Escalate the situation safely with our cpi de escalation training at our cpi de escalation training blog.

 If you see a wrong or if you see something to be done that’s worth doing–something that someone needs to do, but no one is doing it–take the initiative and do it yourself.
 You’ll be glad you did.
 You never know how taking the initiative can be the act that prevents a crisis down the road.
 Please take a moment to view our de escalation skills in mental health page to learn more.